amr-git-dot/SmokeLoader/README.md

 ![error loading image](Pics/dec.png)

-Going inside it we will notice a huge amount of mathematical operations (shifting, adding, XORing...) which will be a sign that this function is decrypting the payload that is written to the allocated memory and that the constant value passed may be the description key.
+Going inside it we will notice a huge amount of mathematical operations (shifting, adding, XORing...) which will be a sign that this function is decrypting the payload that is written to the allocated memory and that the constant value passed may be the decryption key.

 ![error loading image](Pics/decrypt.png)